amplifying-fsharp/amplifying-fsharp.github.io/src/content/blog/SwitchPackageToProjRef.md

 </ItemGroup>
 ```

 That's it.
 Now you can switch between package and project references by setting the `UseLocalAnalyzersSDK` property to `true` or `false` and pointing the `LocalAnalyzersSDKRepo` property to your local repo of the SDK.
 You can see the full PR [here](https://github.com/ionide/ionide-analyzers/pull/18).
-Enjoy seemless hacking and don't forget to contribute back to the upstream repo.
+Enjoy seamless hacking and don't forget to contribute back to the upstream repo.